oganesso/biodiversity-project/README.md

 # Introduction:

-In this porject are CSV files for conservation status and population count for a set of species.
+In this project are CSV files for conservation status and population count for a set of species.
 Goal: Interpret data from the National Parks Service about endangered species in different parks.

 Investigate if there are any patterns or themes to the types of species that become endangered.
 Analyze, then clean up, plot data as well as pose questions and seek to answer them in a meaningful way.